Alexandr-Ramos/TFG/readme.md

 ### Work in Detail

+For information about how to use the software in practice, refer to the __Final Test__ section of the __Results__ chapter in the report.

-For a more in-depth explanation of how the source code is structured and how it works, it is recommended to read the __Development of the chosen solutions__ chapter of the report.
+For a more in-depth explanation of how the source code is structured and how it works, it is recommended to read the __Development of the Proposed Solution__ chapter of the report.

-To better understand the current limitations and planned future improvements, refer to the first two sections of the __Results__ chapter (__Drawbacks__ and __Advantages__) in the report.
+To better understand the current limitations and planned future improvements, refer to the first two sections of the __Results__ chapter (__Drawbacks__ and __Advantages__).